ryolambert/clc-wordpress-gatsby/NOTES.md

         - No needed styling mods of CMS content by user or dev.
         - Great use case to wean the aging PHP platform into the enlightened land of JS!!! 🙌🙌🙌 -
+7. 🌟Gatsby's use of higher order directory structures to pass state/props into statically generated components.
+    - I.e. Differences in build/develop compiling
+        - ⚠ Browser APIs like window or document are unavailable to the SSR compilation.
+        - 💥💥💥Use gatsby-browser and ssr files to circumvent those build constraints and give access to logic or wrappers that otherwise are inaccessible to the server side of things when generating static files?
+        - They're basically a Gatsby's version of a HoC/Context provider that work around React's one-way data-binding, from what I can gather.